-Educational child care, camps, tutoring & developmental services
+Educational child care, tutoring & developmental services

 for infants thru elementary level students